consuldemocracy/consuldemocracy/CONTRIBUTING.md

 * Include specs to test any changes you've made
 * Our CI will check whether the rest of the application is still working properly; check its build and make sure all tests are passing
-* Your pull request will be automatically reviewed by Hound CI; fix any issues it reports
+* Run `bundle exec pronto run` and fix any issues it reports; these issues will also be automatically reported on the pull request
 * Follow [the seven rules of a great commit message](https://chris.beams.io/posts/git-commit/)

 When we review your pull request and ask for changes, if you're proficient using `git rebase` edit existing commits instead of adding new ones.
 If you aren't proficient with `git rebase`, ignore this point.